kataras/iris/README.md

-# Happy New Year 🎅

 Dear Iris Community,

 You might have noticed a recent lull in activity on the Iris repository, but this silence has a purpose.
-For the past **6-7 months**, I've been working diligently on the next major release of Iris, fully embracing **Generics** and introducing a suite of **new features**, **enhancements**, and **optimizations**.
+For the past **7-8 months**, I've been working diligently on the next major release of Iris, fully embracing **Generics** and introducing a suite of **new features**, **enhancements**, and **optimizations**.
 My **8 years** of Go experience guide this evolution, ensuring Iris grows with your needs.

-As we welcome **2025**, let's unite in peace, celebrate good health, and look forward to brighter horizons.
-Thank you for your continued support and patience.
-May this year bring new beginnings for us all.

 Warm regards,<br/>
 Gerasimos (Makis) Maropoulos